4 Potential Benefits Of Drinking Warm Water & Lemon

 1. It supports your immune system.

-2. It helps balance your pH.
+2. It may support balanced pH.

 Believe it or not, lemons are actually an incredibly alkaline food.
 Yes, they may taste acidic on their own, but once inside our bodies, they're alkaline.
 This is because the citric acid does not create acidity in the body once metabolized.
-And as you wellness warriors know, an alkaline body can be the key to good health.

 3. It supports digestion.